cosmos/cosmos-sdk/UPGRADING.md

 ### Enable Vote Extensions

+> This is an optional feature that is disabled by default.

-To enable vote extensions, the consensus param `Abci.VoteExtensionsEnableHeight` must be set to a value greater than zero.
+Once all the code changes required to implement Vote Extensions are in place, they can be enabled by setting the consensus param `Abci.VoteExtensionsEnableHeight` to a value greater than zero.

-For new chains this can be done in the `genesis.json` file.
+In a new chain, this can be done in the `genesis.json` file.

 For existing chains this can be done in two ways:

-- An upgrade handler that sets this value.
+- During an upgrade the value is set in an upgrade handler.
-- A governance proposal that changes the consensus param.
+- A governance proposal that changes the consensus param **after a coordinated upgrade has taken place**.

 ### BaseApp